-Holistic health practitioner, online fitness coach and author
+Holistic health coach, online fitness coach, and author

 For me it’s all about the way a healthy lifestyle makes me FEEL.
 In turn it’s about the knock on positive effects that it has into all other areas of my life, and the lives of others.

 To let you get to know me, I’m going to share my background with you.
 Here you’ll get to know a bit about Elly McGuinness (me!) and how I got into the holistic fitness industry.

 The school years; when I first became interested in fitness

 I was always picked last for teams in school sports quite simply due to a lack of confidence.
 This was really just down to not having practiced or played those sports enough.

 Soon I gave myself permission to care less about what other people thought and get involved anyway.
 From there I very quickly discovered the amazing FEELING that I got from any type of movement-based activities.
 I realized that the endorphin release wasn’t just limited to the sports or activities that I was good at.